GuyFarley/reading-notes/README.md

 # Guy's Reading Notes

-## This is my learning journal for Code Fellows.
+## Guy's learning journal for Code Fellows

 ### Introduction
 Hello, my name is Guy Farley (he/him).
 I live in Bend, Oregon, where I enjoy fly fishing and mountain biking.
 My background is in project management for marketing but I've decided to shift to a career in tech.
 I'm very excited for this journey!